horw/open-telemetry-slides/open-telemetry-slides.md

 - Our System
 - Observability backend

+As you see our system has the exporter.
+We integration it into the our system, how we do it, will be discussed later.

 Exporters help us transfer data to data consumers/receivers.

 Ideally, it's supposed to use the OpenTelemetry protocol, abbreviated as OTLP, for communication.

-If we extend our system definition, it will contain a few more blocks inside:
+When we implement observability for the system, apart from exporter, we also need to add two more blocks inside:
 - Provider
 - Processor
-- Exporter

-I want to say that they, yes, compose our system.
-However, we also need to understand that this is only one of the tasks of our system.
-Our system is not solely about observability; it needs to perform its functions and then provide helpful information to the provider.
+Of  course Provider, processor, exporter are not parts of out actual system, we only integrate them into the system to enable observability.
+The system still needs to perform its functions and then provide helpful information to the provider.
 Giving **helpful** information to the provider is essential for achieving observability.

-We can provide helpful information to the provider immediately after we instrument our system to collect and send OTLP data.
+We can provide helpful information to the provider only after \*we instrument our system\* to collect and send telemetry data.

 In this example, I used Python, and all these functions are from the OpenTelemetry library.
 As we can observe, we declare a provider, processor, and executor for tracing, as well as for metrics and logs.